Leaf-Agriculture/docs/docs/configurations_overview.md

 ### Synchronization

+#### syncPartnerData
+If set to `true`, Leaf will fetch shared/partner data from John Deere and AgLeader shared accounts that have granted the required permissions.
+If set to `false`, only the directly connected  account data will be fetched, even if the permissions allow access to shared data/organizations.
+The default value is `true`.

 #### customDataSync
 If set to `true`, the field boundaries will be partially obtained in [`PREVIEW` mode][10].
 This prevents all provider fields from being fetched, allowing [later selection][11] of fields that will be fetched completely.
 For some providers, it will also affect the operation files associated with those fields.
 The default value is `false`.